polterguy/phosphorusfive/README.md

 When you have downloaded the source code for Phosphorus Five and Micro, and installed GnuPG, and optionally MySQL, simply open Visual Studio, Xamarin or MonoDevelop, and browse for the _"p5.sln"_ file inside your Phosphorus Five source code folder, and open up this solution.

+All of the above dependencies are automatically taken care of when you install the binary version of Phosphorus Five on for instance a Linux/Ubuntu server.

 ## Creating your own apps

 Phosphorus Five is created in C#, but relies upon _"Hyperlambda"_.
 Hyperlambda is a modularised web application programming language, for